twinlogix/typetta/docs/chapters/client/filters.md

 })
 ```

-To enable comparison operators on custom scalars it is necessary to specify the `@quantitative` directive.
+To enable comparison operators on custom scalars it is necessary to add the `@quantitative` directive in the scalar GraphQL definition.
 Example:
 ```typescript
 scalar DateTime @quantitative
 ```